 - Think before paying a ransom.
-If your business does fall prey to an attack, don’t make a payment right away.
+If your business falls prey to an attack, don’t make a payment immediately.
 Always discuss the attack with the authorities, even if the attacker demands a small amount.
 Then, you’ll have to consider whether restoring the data is worth the ransom.
 It’s also important to keep the global community in mind; giving into cyberattack demands may lead to further attacks.

 Keep yourself safe through prevention